History of France (1900–present): Sarkozy presidency

+Hollande presidency

 Macron presidency

 Macron formally became president on 14 May 2017.
 In the 2017 legislative election, Macron's party La République en marche and its Democratic Movement allies secured a comfortable majority, winning 350 seats out of 577.
 After The Republicans emerged as the winners of the Senate elections, government spokesman Christophe Castaner stated the elections were a "failure" for his party.

 In his first few months as president, Macron pressed for enactment of package of reforms on public ethics, labor laws, taxes, and law enforcement agency powers.

 Corruption

 In response to Penelopegate, the National Assembly passed a part of Macron's proposed law to stop mass corruption in French politics by July 2017, banning elected representatives from hiring family members.
 Meanwhile, the second part of the law scrapping a constituency fund was scheduled for voting after Senate objections.

 Macron's plan to give his wife an official role within government came under fire with criticisms ranging from it being undemocratic to what critics perceive as a contradiction to his fight against nepotism.
 Following an online petition of nearly 290,000 signatures on change.org Macron abandoned the plan.
 On 9 August, the National Assembly adopted the bill on public ethics, a key theme of Macron's campaign, after debates on the scrapping the constituency funds.